 Currently, you may elect to contribute a maximum of $2,600 per employee, to the Health Care FSA for the benefit plan year that runs from June 1 through May 31, plus an additional 2½-month “Grace Period”.
 The maximum amount that can be set aside in the Dependent Day Care FSA is $5,000 per calendar year per family.
 For instance, if your spouse is participating in a similar plan with another employer, there is an overall annual limit of $5,000 -- for both of you together -- when filing a joint tax return.
 The benefit plan year for the Dependent Care FSA runs from June 1 through May 31, plus an additional 2½-month Grace Period.
 The Grace Period ends on August 15th of each benefit plan year and you have until September 30th to turn in eligible expenses attributable to the benefit plan year plus the Grace Period.

-PLEASE NOTE: It is important that you properly estimate your expenses for the Health Care FSA and Dependent Day Care FSA and submit them timely, as any unused amounts at the end of the benefit plan year plus the Grace Period that are not submitted by September 30th will be forfeited and cannot be refunded.
+PLEASE NOTE: It is important that you properly estimate your expenses for the Health Care FSA and Dependent Day Care FSA and submit them timely.
+Any unused amounts at the end of the benefit plan year plus the Grace Period that are not submitted by September 30th will be forfeited and cannot be refunded.

 Additionally, the Internal Revenue Service requires that any amounts that are contributed to an FSA cannot be changed during a plan year unless there is a Qualified Status Change (such as a change to the employee's legal marital status, a change in the number of tax dependents or a change in dependent eligibility etc.).